 Indicators/ Dimensions Assessment of performance 2019 Score PI-17.
-Budget preparation pro cess (M2) В 17.1 Budget calendar Date of the 2019 budget circular was August 16, 2018.
-Deadline for submission of the budget drafts was late November 2018.
-I.e., there is more than 6 weeks from receipt of the budget circular to meaningfully complete detailed estimates. А 17.2 Guidance on budget preparation The expenditure ceilings were provided on October 30, 2018, after the distribution of the budget circular to the budget units (August 16, 2018), but before the budget units submitted their revised budget. В 17.3 Budget submission to the legislature Budget submission to the legislature took place some days before the start of the FY for two of the three FYs.
+Budget preparation pro ocess (M2) В 17.1 Budget calendar A clear annual budget calendar exists and is adhered to.
+It allows all budgetary units more than 6 weeks from receipt of the budget circular to meaningfully complete their detailed estimates on time. А 17.2 Guidance on budget preparation The budget circular covers total budget expenditure for the full FY.
+Though the exact date is not available, the approved expenditure ceilings were provided after the distribution of the budget circular to the budget units, but before the budget units submitted their revised budget. В 17.3 Budget submission to the legislature Budget submission to the legislature took place after the start of the FY for two of the three FYs.
 D